How Community Reduces Customer Acquisition Cost for SaaS

 They compound.

-“How do I integrate this with Salesforce?”
+“How do we integrate this with Salesforce?”

-“Is this suitable for enterprise teams?”
+“Is this secure enough for enterprise?”

-“What happens when we scale past 1,000 users?”
+“What happens when we scale beyond 1,000 users?”

-Each thread becomes an entry point.
+Each discussion becomes an entry point.

 Over time, the community becomes an organic acquisition engine.

-But because your customers did.
+But because customers generated real, intent-rich conversations.

-This lowers reliance on paid acquisition.
+This reduces dependency on paid acquisition.

 It does not eliminate ads.

-It reduces dependency.
+It reduces reliance on them.

 Community Improves Conversion Efficiency

-Acquisition cost is not just about traffic.
+In B2B SaaS, acquisition cost is not just about traffic.

-It is also about conversion.
+It is about conversion quality.

 If 100 visitors become 3 customers, CAC is high.

-Public discussions between real users provide that proof.
+Public community discussions provide that proof.

 They show how problems are solved.